akashmmcode/WeatherApp/README.md

 # WeatherApp
-The code is on the other branch.
+The code is on the main branch.

 https://silver-starship-32a9a1.netlify.app/